 We originally replaced the solid wood front door with this leaded glass door and it let that beautiful light in.
 It will eventually be replaced when we side the house.
 That’s another upcoming project we’re trying to get done before winter.

-Speaking of…here’s a closeup of the upcycled dresser mirror and it’s aged effects with crackle, distressed paint, and wax.
+Speaking of…here’s a closeup of the upcycled dresser mirror.
+It now has aged effects with crackle, distressed paint, and wax.

-On the other side, you’ll see all my interior doors in my home are short because when we moved in there was white carpet everywhere.
-We were stoked to find these near-pristine oak floors underneath.
+On the other side, you’ll see all my interior doors in my home are short.
+When we moved in there was white carpet everywhere.
+We found these near-pristine oak floors underneath.
 Buh-bye carpet!
 I am on the hunt to find solid wood doors to replace all of those doors too.
 I’m thankful we can keep the glass knobs at least.
 I’m tellin’ ya, I’m one busy mama!

 Oh, and yes that hole in the wall is still there.
 Doesn’t my ficus tree look so much better there instead? tee hee.